Marika Holland: Research

 Holland is known for her research predicting sea ice on different time scales.
 Holland's modeling of sea ice began with considerations of the processes that define the actions of sea ice in climate models.
-In 2003, Holland and Celia Bitz modeled how changes in the Arctic climate alter the degree of polar amplification in climate models.
+In 2003, Holland and Cecilia Bitz modeled how changes in the Arctic climate alter the degree of polar amplification in climate models.
 Holland's work on future sea ice predict an ice-free Arctic Ocean by 2040, research that was broadly covered in the news.
 Research by Holland and others then showed that sea ice was declining faster than the predictions.
 Holland has also worked with biologists to assess how changes in sea ice impact Emperor penguins and Adelie penguins.
 Holland has been a contributing author on the third, fourth, and fifth assessment reports from the Intergovernmental Panel on Climate Change.
 In 2020 Holland was named an elected fellow of the American Geophysical Union who cited her "for sustained contributions in polar research and climate modeling".